 - Segment Your Network Using Interfaces and Zones—Traffic cannot flow between zones unless there is a security policy rule to allow it.
 One of the easiest defenses against lateral movement of an attacker that has made its way into your network is to define granular zones and only allow access to the specific user groups who need to access an application or resource in each zone.
 By segmenting your network into granular zones, you can prevent an attacker from establishing a communication channel within your network (either via malware or by exploiting legitimate applications), thereby reducing the likelihood of a successful attack on your network.

-- Identify Whitelist Applications—Before you can create an internet gateway best practice security policy, you must have an inventory of the applications you want to allow on your network, and distinguish between those applications you administer and officially sanction and those that you simply want users to be able to use safely.
+- Identify Your Application Allow List—Before you can create an internet gateway best practice security policy, you must have an inventory of the applications you want to allow on your network, and distinguish between those applications you administer and officially sanction and those that you simply want users to be able to use safely.
 After you identify the applications (including general types of applications) you want to allow, you can map them to specific best practice rules.

-- Decrypt Traffic for Full Visibility and Threat Inspection—You can’t inspect traffic for threats if you can’t see it.
-And today SSL/TLS traffic flows account for 40% or more of the total traffic on a typical network.
-This is precisely why encrypted traffic is a common way for attackers to deliver threats.
-For example, an attacker may use a web application such as Gmail, which uses SSL encryption, to email an exploit or malware to employees accessing that application on the corporate network.
-Or, an attacker may compromise a web site that uses SSL encryption to silently download an exploit or malware to site visitors.
-If you are not decrypting traffic for visibility and threat inspection, you are leaving a very large surface open for attack.
+- Decrypt Traffic for Full Visibility and Threat Inspection—You can’t You can’t protect your network against threats you can’t see and inspect.
+TLS traffic accounts for more than half of the traffic on a typical network and is growing.
+This is why encrypted traffic is a common way for attackers to deliver threats.
+For example, an attacker may use a web application such as Gmail, which uses TLS encryption, to email an exploit or malware to employees accessing that application on the corporate network.
+Or, an attacker may compromise a web site that uses TLS encryption to silently download an exploit or malware to site visitors.
+If you do not decrypt traffic for visibility and threat inspection, you leave open a huge attack surface.

 - Create Best Practice Security Profiles for the Internet Gateway—Command and control traffic, CVEs, drive-by downloads of malicious content, phishing attacks, APTs are all delivered via legitimate applications.
 To protect against known and unknown threats, you must attach stringent security profiles to all Security policy allow rules.